Healthcare in Finland

 Yes, National Health Insurance is part of the Finnish social security system and is provided by the Social Insurance Institution of Finland (Kela).
 As a rule, all permanent residents of Finland are covered under the country’s NHI scheme, including anyone who moves to Finland for work.

 Upon arrival, you should visit a local registration office, tax office, Finnish foreign mission, or the Finnish Immigration Service, where you’ll be issued a social security number.
 After that, you will receive your personal health insurance card, which is also known as a Kela card.
 This card can be presented at any pharmacy or clinic, and you’ll be automatically reimbursed for any medical costs.
-Visit this website to apply for a Kela card.
+Visit Kela's website to apply for a Kela card.

 What kind of occupational healthcare does Finland offer?